 As a “retiree” myself, I can certainly relate to the realities of going from a fully engaged work life to one requiring me to transform to new ways of thinking and living.
 Once the honeymoon period of no routines or responsibilities wore off, I quickly found myself searching for new retirement options.
 Fortunately, I did discover my renewed purpose and I’m now living the dream that I didn’t think was possible.

-In fact, the word “retirement” should no longer belong in our vocabulary.
-And instead of our lives going “to the dogs,” let’s look forward to the most exciting, purposeful and rewarding years still to come.
+In fact, the word “retirement” should be retired from your vocabulary.
+And instead of your life going “to the dogs,” let’s look forward to the most exciting, purposeful and rewarding years still to come.
+If you need help reconciling your retirement expectations with your current situation, contact me to discuss your options.
+As a Certified Retirement Coach, I believe I can make a difference.